bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

                                                                   /.-~
 ```

+### 2 MINUTE BREAK - TAKE A COUGH DROP

 ### Creating, moving, copying, and removing

 Now we can move around in the file structure, look at files, search files, redirect.
-But what if we want to do normal things like copy files or move them around or get rid of them.
+But what if we want to do "usual" things like copy files or move them around or get rid of them.
 Sure, if we had a desktop, we could do most of these things without the command line, but what fun would that be?!
 Besides it's usually faster to do it at the command line, or you'll be on a remote server like Amazon where you won't have another option.

 The `coldata.csv` file tells us which sample names are which treatment (in this example the filenames are pretty informative, but when they come off the sequencer usually they won't be).
 This is a really important file, so we want to make a copy so we don't lose it.